glycerine/saddle4/README.md

 The new file, with space indents fixed up, will replace the original file.

 It is imperfect, but generally once you've fixed the few things left manually, they stay fixed from then on.
+The 'else' clauses are the most egregiously wrong on occassion.

 installation: `go install github.com/glycerine/saddle4@latest`